DETAILED ACTION

 Allowable Subject Matter

-Claims1-5, 7-17, and 19-24 objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims as well as if rewritten to overcome any rejections as set forth in this Office Action (i.e., 35 USC 101).
+Claims 1-5, 7-17, and 19-24 objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims as well as if rewritten to overcome any rejections as set forth in this Office Action (i.e., 35 USC 101).

 The following is a statement of reasons for the indication of allowable subject matter:

-Regarding independent claims 1 and 13, the closest prior art of record Noble et al. (US 20200410024 A1) teaches all of the limitations as mapped in the independent claims, above.
-More specifically, Noble et al. teaches “…automatically generating personalized content that is aimed at enabling a user (such as a student) to prepare for a challenge—such as an exam, assessment, final, or evaluation...” as disclosed in ¶ [0038] as well as using a plurality of models for assessments as disclosed in ¶ [0094].
+Noble et al. teaches limitations as mapped in the independent claims, in the Non-final Rejection Office Action mailed on 10/01/2025.
+More specifically, Noble et al. teaches “…automatically generating personalized content that is aimed at enabling a user (such as a student) to prepare for a challenge—such as an exam, assessment, final, or evaluation...” as disclosed in at least in ¶ [0038], “…content library data store can contain information used in evaluating responses received from users... determine whether the responses are the correct and/or desired responses” as disclosed in at least in ¶ [0082], as well as using a plurality of models for assessments as disclosed in at least in ¶ [0094].

 However, none of the cited Prior arts alone or in combination disclose the claim limitations as drafted.